Enable Private Service Connect for your workspace

 You can add the Google Cloud projects containing the data lake storage buckets to a VPC Service Controls Service Perimeter.

-You do not require any additional ingress or egress rules if the data lake storage buckets and the Databricks workspace projects are in the same VPC Service Controls Service Perimeter.
+If the data lake storage buckets and the Databricks workspace projects are in the same VPC Service Controls Service Perimeter, you do not need any additional ingress or egress rules.

-If the data lake storage buckets are in a separate VPC Service Controls Service Perimeter, you need to configure the following:
+If the data lake storage buckets are in a separate VPC Service Controls Service Perimeter, you must configure the following:

 - Ingress rules on data lake Service Perimeter: